 SPRINT RACERS stay to the LEFT travel back east on 216th street to 127th avenue and towards the transition.

 OLYMPIC RACERS stay to the RIGHT side of the return lane in order to make the right turn at 167th Avenue and 216th Street.

 Continue on 167th Avenue to 264th Street.
 At 264th Street head East (left) to 157th Avenue.
 Turn around is at 264th Street and 157th Avenue.
 Head back to 167th Avenue and make a right turn to 216th Street.
 On 216th Street head East (right) to 127th Avenue.
 Make a left turn on 127th Avenue and head towards the transition.

 We have saved the best for last – the RUN!
-It is on all paved paths but you may encounter some large tree roots.
+It is on all paved paths, but you may encounter some large tree roots.
 Be extra careful with those ankles.
-Sprint athletes will complete one loop (3 miles) while Olympic athletes will complete 2 loops (6 miles).
-The course winds through the back paths in the woods, through the campground and then loops back through the woods, around the large lake you swim in and then directly in to the finish for Sprinters.
+Sprint athletes will complete one loop (3.1 miles) while Olympic athletes will complete 2 loops (6.2 miles).
+The course winds through the back paths in the woods and then loops back through the woods, around the large lake you swim in, and then directly into the finish for Sprinters.

 We are excited to announce that we will be adding a Sprint duathlon this year for athletes who do not want to swim.
-The distance will include a 1 mile run to start, and then the same bike and run course as the Sprint Triathlon (14 mile bike and 3 mile run).
+The distance will include a 1 mile run to start, and then the same bike and run course as the Sprint Triathlon (14 mile bike and 3.1 mile run).